 *Not admitted to practice law.

 Additionally, exporters who sign NAFTA certificates could be responsible for any errors on the certificates themselves.
 NAFTA certificates are frequently incorrect, which can lead to delays and even seizures and penalties.
 An incorrect NAFTA certificate can invalidate the NAFTA claim altogether.
+We have extensive experience advising clients on multiple NAFTA compliance issues, including the validity of certificates of origin and supporting documentation.
+We regularly perform internal audits, reviews, and training for clients in the U.S. and Mexico to ensure they are complying with NAFTA eligibility and recordkeeping requirements.

 The NAFTA Professional (also known as the TN Visa, TN1 Visa and TN Status) allows Canadian and Mexican citizens to work in the United States in positions classified as professionals or NAFTA Professional.
 Gardere’s immigration law attorneys provide dedicated advice and assistance to NAFTA professionals who are applying for their TN visa.
 Our team is expert in relieving clients of the difficulty in completing the application by patiently navigating them through the process step-by-step, ensuring they fulfill all procedural and material requirements needed to apply.